onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 Given user opened the link with `?uploadFallback=false` flag

 1. And user is on first page of cross-device flow
-2. Open the cross device link on mobile browsers with a working webcam.
+2. Open the cross device link on mobile browsers with a working camera.
     - user should be able to complete the cross-device flow successfully.

 Given user opened the link with `?uploadFallback=false` flag

 1. And user is on first page of cross-device flow
-2. Open the cross device link on mobile browsers with a malfunctioning webcam or on mobile browsers that do not support getUserMedia (ie Safari on iOS10.3 or earlier).
+2. Open the cross device link on mobile browsers with a malfunctioning camera or on mobile browsers that do not support getUserMedia (i.e. Safari on iOS10.3 or earlier)
     - user won't see the "use the native camera mode instead" link
+    - user should see `Unsupported browser` message
+    - user should see `Restart the process on Safari` message
     - user should NOT be able to complete the cross-device flow successfully.

 Given user opened the link with `?uploadFallback=false` flag

 1. And user is on first page of cross-device flow
-2. Open the cross device link on mobile browser without the camera.
+2. Open the cross device link on mobile browser without a camera
     - user should be able to upload the documents from the device storage
     - user should not be able to record the liveness video
     - user should see `No camera detected` message